 If you decide that your company will have a Thai business partner or investor, the restrictions of the Foreign Business Act would not apply as the Thai partner would hold the majority of shares in your company.

-With the appropriate corporate structure, you are able to create limits on the Thai partner’s control over such a company.
+With the appropriate corporate structure, you are able to create limits on your Thai partner’s control over such company.
 Some examples include categorizing different classes of shares, regulating dividend distribution and setting up a separate shareholders’ agreement.
 A majority in equity, therefore, does not automatically have to translate into a majority of voting rights and/or dividends.

 Should you not be able to find any such Thai investor, we do recommend considering a Thai holding company option.